r0adkll/r0adkll/README.md

 # Hello, I'm Drew 👋🏻 🧑🏻‍💻

-I'm currently a Senior Software Engineer @ reddit working to improve their Android app.
+I'm currently a Staff Software Engineer @ reddit working to improve their Android app.
 I am passionate about building high quality **Android** and mobile applications as well as contributing to the world of open-source.

 ### :computer: &nbsp; Technology